Rating: 4 out of 5

 Dr. Maverick to Miss Marple

-It’s a full house at Stonygates – Carrie Louise’s home.
-Not only does she live with her daughter, her granddaughter and her husband, her two stepsons, but also non-family members psychiatrists and ex-young offenders.
-For the Victorian Mansion is also used as a rehabilitation institution running by Lewis Serrocold, her third husband.
+It’s a full house at Stonygates, Carrie Louise’s home.
+Not only does she live with her daughter, her granddaughter and her husband, her two stepsons, but also non-family members which consist of psychiatrists and ex-young offenders.
+For the Victorian Mansion is used as a rehabilitation institution running by Lewis Serrocold, Carrie’s third husband.

-Furthermore, the three old school friends: the American sisters and Miss Marple.
-The rich and glamorous Ruth is a great contrast to a demure and introvert Carrie Louise.
+Carrie is the opposite of Van Rydock; the rich and glamorous Ruth versus a demure and introvert younger sister.
 On the one hand, Ruth believes that the other ‘has lived right out of this world’ as well as has a tendency to marry a ‘crank’ – men with ideals.
-On the other hand, Carrie Louise thinks highly of her husband’s idea of giving back to the society – a noble cause.
+On the other hand, Carrie Louise thinks highly of men with ideas of giving back to the society and a noble cause.

-Things seem normal at first.
-Carrie Louise seems to be the same personae Miss Marple has known for fifty years.
-In her words ‘Carrie Louise seems secure, remote at the heart of a whirlpool- as she had been all her life.’
+Things seem normal when Miss Marple arrives.
+Carrie Louise is the same personae the other has known for fifty years.
+The sleuth notes that ‘Carrie Louise seems secure, remote at the heart of a whirlpool- as she had been all her life.’

-It changes the next day.
-Christian Guildbrandsen, Carrie Louise’s stepson from her first husband, turns up.
-His presence delights her half sister Mildred, but triggers a chain of events which results in his killing.
+The next day brings a drastic change with the appearance of Christian Guildbrandsen, Carrie Louise’s stepson from her first husband.
+His presence delights Mildred his half sister, but triggers a chain of events which results in his being murdered.

-I’m intrigued that Christie has decided to put Miss Marple in a tricky situation.
-First, she is the last person to speak to Alex Restarick before his body and Ernie Gregg’s are found – their heads crushed under the counterweights.
-Nevertheless, she does nothing after Restarick tells her about Inspector Curry’s remark (See Clues).
-Although earlier Restarick has declared himself as ‘the ideal suspect’ for Gulbrandsen’s murder.
+What’s more, Christie puts her sleuth in an awkward situation.
+She is the last person to speak to Alex Restarick before his body and Ernie Gregg’s are found.
+Moreover, she does nothing after Restarick tells her about Inspector Curry’s remark (See Clues).

-Second, at the beginning she criticises Carrie Louise being ‘up in the clouds’ about Stephen Restarick falling head over heels to Gina.
-In the end she admits the flaws in her judgment; her misinterpreting Carrie Louise’s responses and undermining her views on some issues.
+Furthermore, it is rather unusual for Miss Marple’s being in the wrong stick of judgment about people.
+For at the beginning she criticises Carrie Louise ‘being up in the clouds’ about Stephen Restarick -Alex’s brother- falling head over heels to Gina.
+Only towards the end does Miss Marple realise her misinterpreting her host’s responses and undermining her views on some issues.

-Third, the sleuth’s firm confidence to handle the investigation alone without Ruth.
-Surely it is distinguished from Ariadne Oliver when she begs –orders, to be precise- Hercule Poirot to come immediately to Nasse House (see Notes On Dead Man’s Folly).
+What does not alter is the sleuth’s firm confidence to handle the investigation alone.
+Of which is a contrast to Ariadne Oliver when she begs –orders, to be precise- Hercule Poirot to come immediately to Nasse House (see Notes On Dead Man’s Folly).

-Be that as it may, I enjoy the merging of the sub-plots into a neat denouement.
-Edgar Lawson, Ernie Gregg and Walter Hudd play their respective parts – the supporting actors, if you like – to make the book as a very good show.
+Anyhow, I enjoy the merging of the sub-plots into a neat denouement.
+Edgar Lawson, Ernie Gregg and Walter Hudd play their respective parts – the supporting actors, if you like – to make the book a very good show.
 An incorrigible liar, an ex-con and a foreigner are perfect ingredients for a not-too-gruesome crime story.

 What do you think?

-– Pippa is the daughter of a convicted criminal
+– Gina’s mother Pippa is the daughter of a convicted criminal

 – Carrie Louise is right about Edgar Lawson and Lewis Serrocold